 Beth Pratt, executive director of the California Region of the NWF, gave us an overview of the legendary LA cougar P-22 and his life living in LA’s Griffith Park.
-At 12 years old, he’s spent nearly all of his life in this park!
+At 12 years old, he had spent nearly all of his life in this park!
 Pratt then took us over to the location of the future Wallis Annenberg Wildlife Crossing in Agoura Hills, California.
-Some notable facts about P-22 and the crossing:
+Some notable facts about the crossing:

-- Although P-22 will not benefit from this crossing, 14 other known cougars will.
+- 14 known cougars will benefit from this crossing.
 It will support an increase in genetic diversity of the cougar population as well as help all other wildlife in the area cross the 101 freeway safely.